Essential duties and responsibilities for a receptionist in 2026

 Managing Appointments, Calendars, and Meeting Rooms

-In addition to receiving visitors, answering phones, and handling mail, receptionists usually have a host of other responsibilities.
-In many companies, receptionists are responsible for keeping the daily schedule on track.
-This includes planning and confirming appointments, managing calendars, and reserving meeting rooms.
+On top of visitors, calls, and mail, receptionists have more duties.
+In many firms, they keep the daily schedule on track.
+This means planning and confirming appointments, managing calendars, and booking meeting rooms.

-These tasks require the use of digital calendars, reservation systems, planning software, and digital visitor registration systems.
-Pre-registered visitors receive instructions and a QR code automatically, which helps prevent congestion in the lobby.
-Hosts receive an immediate notification when their guest arrives, ensuring that meetings start on time.
+These tasks use digital calendars, booking tools, planning software, and a VMS.
+Pre-registered guests get instructions and a QR code automatically.
+This prevents crowding in the lobby.
+Hosts get an alert the moment their guest arrives.
+Meetings start on time.

 Administrative Support: Data Entry, Filing, and Supplies

-Receptionists support various back-office tasks, including updating visitor or supplier data, making copies, archiving documents, maintaining paper and electronic files, and managing office supplies.
+Receptionists support back-office tasks.
+These include updating visitor or supplier data, copying, archiving, managing files, and tracking supplies.

 A receptionist assists visitors with digital visitor registration and check-in at the reception desk.